jenna-theresa01/jenna-theresa.github.io/index.md

 ###### What are some objects that your blog incorporates?

 As of right now, my blog doesn’t have much more then information when it comes to the HTML, CSS, and Javascript.
 I will say though, I am excited to see what I can add to it to make it more of a blog website rather then just a site with my thoughts on the weeks of boot camp.

+## Bootcamp Blog Week 5 September 18-22

+###### What is the number one thing that held you back this week?
+Why?

+I think this week I held back with JavaScript.
+I am more comfortable with the idea of HTML that I kept the majority of my project code in HTML rather then expanding my limited knowledge of JavaScript.
+I will say that I am excited to see how I grow from this past week's project to the future projects that I will complete.

+###### What is one thing you would like to learn more about regarding JavaScript (JSON, Data Structures), Bootstrap, or Atomic Design?

+I think more then anything I want to get more comfortable with using JavaScript.
+I think I get in my head a little too much with what syntax to use and whether or not a function is going to work rather then trying to put the code on the page and see what works and what doesn't.
+As a perfectionist in nature, I think any time I don't know how to do something, I don't want to try it until I know it's going to work.

+###### What is your “Why”?

+I want to expand my knowledge.
+I already know that I enjoy developing, but there is so much that I want to learn.
+As much as I have never liked school, when it comes to coding there is something about it that I really enjoy learning more about it.